mdedetrich/akka-streams-json/README.md

 of your choice and you will can parsed into their respective Json AST.

-For Http support, either `import org.mdedetrich.akka.http.JsonSupport._` or mixin `... with org.mdedetrich.akka.http.JsonSupport`.
+For Http support, either `import com.akka.http.JsonSupport._` or mixin `... with com.qmee.akka.http.JsonSupport`.

 Given an implicit jawn facade, this enable you to decode into the respective Json AST using the Akka HTTP marshalling framework.
 As jawn is only about parsing and does not abstract